 The GAD has an independent position within LeasePlan.
 To provide for the independence of the Group Audit Department, the SVP Audit reports to the Chief Executive Officer (CEO).
-Through the Internal Audit Meeting (IAM), the SVP Audit can communicate findings to all members of the Managing Board.
+Major audit findings and audit issues are being discussed with the complete Managing Board quarterly.
 The SVP Audit participates in all Audit Committee meetings and in addition, the SVP Audit will have at least bi-annually (and if necessary on an ad hoc basis) a meeting with the Chair of the Audit Committee.